 — Some of us have intense hygiene concerns, though not necessarily texture opposition, about some sex acts.

-E.g., if you are into anal penetration (with penises, sex toys, fingers or fists), but can’t handle the thought of dealing with/adequately protecting against the associated bacteria and ‘dirtyness’, some options are: having sex in the shower (use lube though!), covering your entire bed with a waterproof sheet (which you wash right after), having sex outside (in a tent, or otherwise) on a tarp or sheet.
+E.g., if you are into anal penetration (with penises, sex toys, fingers or fists), but can’t handle the thought of dealing with/adequately protecting against the associated bacteria and ‘dirtyness’, some options are: having sex in the shower (use lube though!), covering part of or your entire bed with a waterproof sheet or large very thick towel (which you could wash right after), having sex outside (in a tent, or otherwise) on a tarp or sheet.
 And using condoms or gloves on the relevant body parts/toys, or washing them with antibacterial soap afterwards.

 For rimming, you can use barriers, or the receiving person can wash their anus really thoroughly (some people even prep with enemas; if you do, health practitioners generally recommend against ones that use anything but water; they can be irritating and make you sick), and the giving person can gargle with antibacterial or antiseptic mouthwash right after.
 Also, the giving person can get the Hepatitis A vaccine, to lower their chances of accidental infection.
 These are free in Toronto from Public Health, provided you disclose to your health practitioner (this can be your family doctor, or the trusty Hassle-Free Clinic) that you have been involved in unprotected rimming, and plan to again.